…preparing young students for careers that don’t even exist yet!

 CURRENT S.T.E.M.
 Units of Study 2018-19: *Unit Highlights & Photos BELOW

-- VEX IQ Robotics: Navigation Engineering – current unit of study
+- VEX IQ Robotics: Navigation Engineering – completed

 - The Engineering Design Process and the VEX IQ Robot